What are Kanban Boards

 Here are a few with more complex workflows modelled into the board.

-In the next chapter we discuss where Kanban works best and how to prepare your team to adopt the Kanban methodology.
+In the next chapter we discuss what a Kanban card is and the different parts of a Kanban card.